Nucleic acid quantitation: Spectrophotometric analysis

 Using the Beer–Lambert law it is possible to relate the amount of light absorbed to the concentration of the absorbing molecule.
-At a wavelength of 260 nm, the average extinction coefficient for double-stranded DNA is 0.020 (μg/ml)−1 cm−1, for single-stranded DNA it is 0.027 (μg/ml)−1 cm−1, for single-stranded RNA it is 0.025 (μg/ml)−1 cm−1 and for short single-stranded oligonucleotides it is dependent on the length and base composition.
-Thus, an Absorbance (A) of 1 corresponds to a concentration of 50 μg/ml for double-stranded DNA.
+At a wavelength of 260 nm, the average extinction coefficient for double-stranded DNA (dsDNA) is 0.020 (μg/mL)−1 cm−1, for single-stranded DNA (ssDNA) it is 0.027 (μg/mL)−1 cm−1, for single-stranded RNA (ssRNA) it is 0.025 (μg/mL)−1 cm−1 and for short single-stranded oligonucleotides it is dependent on the length and base composition.
+Thus, an Absorbance (A) of 1 corresponds to a concentration of 50 μg/mL for double-stranded DNA.
 This method of calculation is valid for up to an A of at least 2.
 A more accurate extinction coefficient may be needed for oligonucleotides; these can be predicted using the nearest-neighbor model.